 Rosemary is uplifting and energizing.
 The versatile herb is used as a digestive remedy, circulatory stimulant, and anti-depressant.
-Rosemary is used in the treatment of exhaustion, weakness, jet lag, chills, rheumatism, arthritis, breast pain, cysts, scalp problems, headaches, colds, flu, and Alzheimer’s.
+Rosemary is used in the treatment of exhaustion, weakness, jet lag, chills, rheumatism, arthritis, breast pain, cysts, scalp problems, headaches, flu, and Alzheimer’s.

 Rosemary poultices and compresses are often applied to achy joints and sore muscles to relieve pain and speed healing.
 For best results, alternate hot and cold applications.

-Rosemary is best known as a culinary herb.
 It is good with chicken, potatoes, and in stews.
 Add a pinch, wait a few minutes for flavors to blend, and then add more if needed.
 You do not want to add too much rosemary as it will overpower all other ingredient flavors.

-Rosemary is packed with antioxidants.
 Rosemary is also known to contain compounds that prevent the breakdown of brain chemicals responsible for cognition and reasoning.
 Add rosemary to the diet and improved brain function is guaranteed.

 In ancient times, rosemary was often scattered on the floors to discourage spiders and other household pests.
 Today, rosemary is still used as an insect repellant.
 Sprigs are pressed inside books to discourage silver fish and placed in linen closets to repel moths.